 When the Indiana Legislature is in session, Lawmakers offers viewers a chance to get updates straight from local legislators themselves.
 Watch Lawmakers Online

-Your journey begins with a brief history of Warrick County and moves on the present-day gems including local Farmers' Markets, Fairs, Festivals, events, and places.
-Visit local wineries, family farms, and the great people who call Warrick County home.
-Produced in 2016.
+Your journey begins with a brief history of Warrick County and moves on to today’s gems including local

-Produced in 2015 and 2016, this series of ten half hours features local historical experts discussing photographs from the 20s through the 70s.
-Episodes include Evansville main street and riverfront, hotels and theatres, WWII and the shipyard, the 1937 flood, Mesker Park Zoo, Evansville’s automotive history, historic homes and schools, famous people and places, African American history, Breweries, and postcards.
+Produced in 2015 and 2016, this series of ten half hours features local historical experts discussing photographs from the 20's through the 70's.
+Episodes include Evansville main street and riverfront, hotels and theaters, WWII and the shipyard, the 1937 flood, Mesker Park Zoo, Evansville’s automotive history, historic homes and schools, famous people and places, African American history, Breweries, and postcards.
+Watch Picture This!

 Investigate the history of one of Evansville’s signature landmarks, the third oldest ballpark in the US behind Fenway Park and Wrigley Field, and the noted location of many scenes from the 1992 Hollywood classic ‘A League of Their Own’.
 Produced in 2015, this hour highlights the field’s history through the personal testimonials of those most involved in its growth and popularity.
 Watch The Field that Bosse Built

 Explore the nature of New Harmony, Indiana, a special community that draws artists and creative types from around the world.
 Tour New Harmony’s arts and culture, architecture and history.
 Stops featured include the Atheneum Visitors Center, The Granary, Thrall’s Opera House, Murphy Auditorium, the Workingmen’s Institute, the New Harmony Soap Company and Sara’s Harmony Way Coffee Shop and Wine Bar.
 Produced in 2015.
 Watch New Vision New Harmony